open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 of the telemetry schema.
 * **Extensibility**: Adding metadata to the basic signal specification is essential for enabling use cases like data security, privacy enforcement, metadata-driven data transformation, and knowledge graph enrichment.
-This metadata can be added independently of the application or library's development cycle.
-The metadata definition, separate from the signal definition, can be specified by non-development teams.
+Currently, there's no standard way to add metadata separate from an application's or library's development cycle.
+These metadata definitions should be distinct from the signal definitions and could be specified by teams other than development teams.
 * **Performance overheads**: A significant downside of generic telemetry instrumentation is the various overheads it generally introduces due to inherent layers of abstraction.
 For example, the collection of attributes is typically